Program Information: Trinity Services, Inc. - Trinity Services Behavioral Health Department

 Other Fringe Benefits (not indicated above): 11 Holidays; 10 vacation days; 4 sick days; 2 personal days

-Brief description of the typical work day for an intern at this training site Typical work day is 8:30am-5:00pm, Monday-Friday.
+Brief description of the typical work day for an intern at this training site The typical work day is 8:30 am-5:00 pm, Monday-Friday.
 5 days per week within an outpatient mental health clinic.
-The intern spends 1 day per week working within the diagnostic clinic.
-Friday mornings, interns participate in a case consultation and didactic seminar.
-Students may also obtain experience working within a psychosocial rehabilitation day program.
+The intern spends 1 of those days completing diagnostic assessments.
+Friday mornings, interns participate in a case consultation meeting and a didactic seminar.

 Is this program fully affiliated with one or more doctoral programs?
 No